Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 • Do I need to be in shape to start combat sports?

-No, you do not need to be in peak physical condition to start BJJ.
-The training will improve your fitness level, and you can progress at your own pace.
+That’s right, you do not need to be in perfect shape to start practicing Brazilian Jiu-Jitsu.
+The training will increase your fitness level and you will be able to progress in your own time.

 • What should I wear to my first BJJ class?